1. Who we are

 6. Third-party services your data passes through

+Regardless of which mode you use, you should review the privacy policy of your configured LLM provider.
 ClawTools does not control, audit, or make any guarantees about how these providers handle data.
-We recommend using providers that offer zero-data-retention API plans for sensitive use cases.
+For sensitive use cases, we recommend providers that offer zero-data-retention API plans.

 7. Website analytics